 Female ferrets suffer from a unique condition called aplastic anemia.
 This causes problems in the bone marrow.
 If female ferrets do not mate when they go through their estrus cycle, they can die.
 If a female ferret is not part of a breeding program, then she needs to be spayed at a pet clinic to avoid aplastic anemia.

 Still Have Questions?

-If you have further questions about the benefits of spaying and neutering your pets and live in the North Brunswick or Somerset, NJ, areas, contact Faith Veterinary Clinic at (732) 658-6777 (North Brunswick) or (732) 395-8631 (Somerset) to make an appointment today.
+If you have further questions about the benefits of spaying and neutering your pets and live in the North Brunswick, NJ, area, contact Faith Veterinary Clinic at (732) 658-6777 to make an appointment today.